fenix-soft/fmeteo/README.md

 #### example n2:

-For example I want to know the current weather and the forecast of the next 5 days of "** New York **" (USA):
+For example I want to know the current weather and the forecast of the next 5 days of **"New York (USA)"**:

      fmeteo "New%20York,US" -a